-Using residents' reactions to neighborhood-level data on underlying health conditions associated with COVID-19 to inform response and recovery.
+Used residents' reactions to neighborhood-level data on underlying health conditions associated with COVID-19 to inform response and recovery.

-Sharing data with residents democratizes and vets data, and increases data literacy.
-Through this grant opportunity, Data You Can Use, a community data organization in Milwaukee, will engage residents and neighborhood organizations in a review of neighborhood-level data on underlying conditions associated with COVID-19.
-The primary purpose of the project is to gather residents’ recommendations for short- and long-term responses to health inequities.
+Sharing data with residents democratizes and vets data and increases data literacy.
+Through this grant opportunity, Data You Can Use, a community data organization in Milwaukee, engaged residents and neighborhood organizations in a review of neighborhood-level data on underlying conditions associated with COVID-19.
+The primary purpose of the project was to gather residents’ recommendations for short- and long-term responses to health inequities.

-To gather information, Data You Can Use will facilitate “data chats” with groups of up to 10 residents at a time, reaching as many as 90 residents from 10 neighborhoods with different ethnic and racial concentrations.
-Ahead of these sessions, it will prepare “data digests” on underlying health conditions to review with residents, using an interactive map to show how prevalent these conditions vary by neighborhood.
-Residents will react and compare the data to their own experiences before recommending ways to respond.
+To gather information, Data You Can Use partnered with neighborhood organizations to facilitate “data chats” with groups of approximately 10 residents at a time, reaching 112 residents from 11 neighborhoods with different ethnic and racial concentrations.
+Ahead of these sessions, Data You Can Use prepared “data digests” on underlying health conditions to review with residents, using an interactive map to show how prevalent these conditions are by neighborhood.
+Residents reacted and compared the data to their own experiences before recommending ways to respond.